Earth Fare

 Earth Fare is an American health and wellness supermarket with 14 locations in six states primarily in the southeastern United States.
 It sells natural and organic food that the company claimed to have the highest product standards in the United States (free of various artificial additives, high-fructose corn syrup, hormones and antibiotics), and was one of the largest natural and organic food retailers in the country.
-After closing all stores in February 2020, three locations reopened in June 2020 and a total of 14 locations operate as of July 2025.
+After closing all stores in February 2020, three locations reopened in June 2020.
+As of 2026, Earth Fare have 13 locations.

 History

 Earth Fare in Williamsburg, Virginia, during its liquidation sale.

 Founded by Roger Derrough in 1975, the first store opened its doors in Asheville, North Carolina as "Dinner for the Earth".
 Initially, Dinner for the Earth offered only organic dried bulk foods in wood barrels and wellness products on handmade shelves.
 With new partner Randy Talley, the store rebranded as Earth Fare in a new larger location in 1994, transitioning from a specialty store to a full-service store with expanded offerings of products, like craft beer and artisanal cheeses.
 Two years later, the store expanded to a second location in Charleston, South Carolina, and thereafter continued its expansion to "mid-sized metros, with the savvy and wealth to support a healthy supermarket and no competition in the niche."

-Oak Hill Capital bought the chain in 2012.
-The company maintains a list of 140 ingredients that its products do not contain, and customers may receive $50 gift cards if they spot one of said ingredients in one of the chain's products.